zarinekharazian/zarinekharazian.github.io/content/_index.md

 I'm advised by Kate Starbird and Benjamin Mako Hill.

-My research focuses on how online communities **govern and are governed** as they navigate disinformation, cyber-enabled influence operations, and related online harms.
-I am interested in:
+My research focuses on the participatory dynamics of online influence operations and the interaction of these dynamics with the governance of social computing systems and the online communities that populate them.

+By governance, I mean:

+-   The top-down rules and policies imposed *by* more centralized platforms, such as Facebook, to regulate the speech and behavior of users;

--   Governance by platforms, governments, and international bodies; and
+-   The regulation *of* these platforms by governments and international bodies; and

--   The myriad ways online communities experiment with and enact models of self-governance.
+-   the myriad forms of bottom-up *self-rule* that online communities on platforms such as Wikipedia and Reddit enact for themselves.

 Previously, I was an associate editor at the Atlantic Council's [Digital Forensic Research Lab (DFRLab)](https://www.atlanticcouncil.org/programs/digital-forensic-research-lab/), where I edited and researched investigations about disinformation and related phenomena.
 Prior to that, I was the assistant editor of the International Enforcement Law Reporter, where I covered cybersecurity and data protection issues.